flokleiser/webtechnologies_fs25/ReadMe.md

 ### To-Do/Ideas

-- [ ] When opening settings, slide history to the right, etc
+- [x] When opening settings, slide history to the right, etc
+- [ ] Change bg color to indicate settings being open

 - [x] Fix dumb buttons flashing colors when reloading
 - [x] Fix hoverstate not being applied when clicking a button